| | Digital media force us to look at traditional media in a new light,

 development of both a mature aesthetic and a conceptual framework

+specifically suited to this new form of communication.
 Dynamic Poetry explored the consequences of developing a computer-centric

 aesthetic while simultaneously improving functionaity.
 Composed